 Make sure you are getting adequate sleep by taking turns with your partner getting up with baby, taking naps during the day when baby sleeps, and if need be, have a baby sitter for a couple of hours 2-3 times a week so you can rest.
 If you’re exhausted, you won’t want to do anything but sleep.
 And your mood will be miserable if you don’t.

 Make sure to take some “alone time” on a regular basis.
 Take it from me as a mom with 4 kids, this can be really tough to make yourself do, but you’ve got to!
 If you are feeling touched out by baby, and have had no time to just be a whole adult woman, it’s unlikely for you to have any energy left to give to or engage with someone else.
 Sex is likely the last thing you want.
 Taking time alone will restore you and allow you to feel full enough to share yourself with your partner.

-Start to get some exercise and move your body on a regular basis as soon as you can after birth – even if it’s just taking a long walk every day.
+Start to get some exercise and move your body on a regular basis – even if it’s just taking a long walk every day.
 It does take some work to get back into shape.
 More importantly, exercise triggers endorphins which give you a natural high and also helps clear stress hormones out of your system.
 It’s a win-win that will bring you closer to feeling great about your post-baby body!
 Be patient with and loving toward your body.